 In 2004, I joined Emory University's neuroscience program as a graduate student.
 I spent the next several years working with Dr. Larry J. Young and monogamous prairie voles (Microtus ochrogaster) to explore the impact of early life family environment on the development of adult social and emotional behaviors, as well as the neural systems that underlie these behaviors.
 During this time, I also developed an avid interest in teaching undergraduates and was awarded with a Scholarly Inquiry & Research at Emory graduate fellowship and a Dean's Teaching Fellowship.

-After earning my PhD, I accepted a postdoctoral position with Nancy G. Forger at the Center for Neuroendocrine Studies at the University of Massachusetts, Amherst, and began two projects, one assessing postnatal cell death in the developing mouse brain and one investigating epigenetic differences between male and female brains.
-These projects aim to help us understand the developmental processes that lead to sexual differentiation of the brain.
+After earning my PhD, I accepted a postdoctoral position with Nancy G. Forger at the Center for Neuroendocrine Studies at the University of Massachusetts, Amherst.
+(Dr. Forger is now at Georgia State University.)
+At UMass-Amherst, I worked on two projects, one assessing postnatal cell death in the developing mouse brain and one investigating epigenetic differences between male and female brains.
+These large-scale projects have now been published.

 In 2011, I became an assistant professor in the department of psychology and behavioral neuroscience program at Quinnipiac University.
 At QU, I teach a range of courses, from Introduction to Psychology to Physiological Psychology and Drugs, Brain and Behavior.
 I am also continuing work on sexual differentiation and have re-initiated my investigations of early family environment and the development of adult social and emotional behaviors.